aadamvanko/spnp-core/README.md

 # Petri Net model in Java

 This library is designed to allow easy creation of the Petri nets in the object-oriented way.
-It provides general model of Petri nets and also the extended SPNP model.
-General model can be found in **cz.muni.fi.spnp.core** and SPNP model can be found in **cz.muni.fi.spnp.core.transformators**, which includes all the classes needed for successful conversion of the model to the SPNP C code.
+It provides the general model of the Petri nets and also the extended model representation for a package/tool **SPNP** (Stochastic Petri Net Package).
+General model can be found in **cz.muni.fi.spnp.core** and SPNP model representation can be found in ** cz.muni.fi.spnp.core.transformators.spnp**.

+In addition to these two models, this library contains also the transformator for the SPNP model representation, which generates C code for the given model.

 ### Problems/Bugs